adamstorer/jekyll-cayman-theme/_topublish/2017-11-6-Simmel-Expansion-Individuality.markdown

 generally increases to the degree that the social circle encompassing the individual expands. p.252

 Multiple influences means a more individual type of personality.
 As more individuals enter a relatively similar group, they begin to differentiate, particularly as a means to survive.
 This is basically a recapitulation of Durkheim's argument in DoL.
 These human formations all together end up becoming similar.
 This is also kind of like Bureaucracy in Weber.

+>This likening will come about if for no other reason than because even within very diverse groups, the forms of social differentiation are identical or approximately the same.
+What I have in mind here are such forms as the relational pattern of simple competition, the alliance of many who are weak against one who is strong, the pleonexy of lone individuals, the progression in which relationships among individuals, once initiated, become stabilized, the attraction or repulsion that arises between individuals by virtue of their qualitative differentiation, and so on. p.253